CE Trainings for mental health professionals

 Meet Dr. Laura Spiller

-Laura is a Texas-licensed psychologist, couples/relationship specialist, and founder of Heights Couples Therapy and PractiSage.
+Laura is a Texas-licensed psychologist, ICEEFT-Certified Supervisor, and founder of Heights Couples Therapy and PractiSage.
 A former university faculty member and clinic training director, she has supervised and taught therapists for years and served in professional leadership, including as President of the Houston Psychological Association and Houston Community for Emotionally Focused Therapy.

 Meet Dr. Tahlia Rainbolt